 Unfortunately, there isn’t a clear recipe for success due to a huge amount of factors that come into play.

 Some analysts, such as KPMG, emphasise the need for pre-merger preparations.
 This includes analysing the potential benefits of the companies involved, identifying common ground, recognising the differences between the companies, thorough planning of the merger, etc.

 Other analysts, such as Able, stress the role of coherent and strong leadership.
-They think that leaders are the ones, who contribute to success through setting the right priorities, motivating the employees and delegating responsibilities to the employees
+They think that leaders are the ones, who contribute to success by setting the right priorities, motivating the employees and delegating responsibilities to the employees

 This article aims to illustrate that culture is amongst the many factors impacting business performance on a global level.

-In this instance we do it through looking at the success and failure of international mergers and acquisitions; in another article we looked at the retail sector and how cultural differences impacted their business.
+In this instance we do it by looking at the success and failure of international mergers and acquisitions; in another article, we looked at the retail sector and how cultural differences impacted their business.

 The article will show that an indifferent attitude to culture can be detrimental and that culture is one of the important factors defining the success of the international partnership or its downfall.